Karnataka issues discharge guidelines for Omicron recovered persons

-The patient can be discharged after 10 days of symptoms' onset if no fever and no symptoms are found in the last three days before discharge and saturation maintained above 95 per cent for the last four consecutive days without oxygen support, the guidelines said.

-Patients shall be discharged only after 2 negative RT-PCR reports 24 hours apart three days after complete clinical recovery.
+Patients should undergo repeat tests for inflammatory markers like S Ferritin, S.LDH, D-Dimer, and CRP at the time of discharge.
+These should be in the normal range or decreasing trend.
+Patients shall be discharged only after two negative RT-PCR reports 24 hours apart.
 If the report is positive, the swab test shall be repeated after 48 hours.

-At the time of discharge, the patients shall be advised to quarantine themselves at home and self monitor their health for further seven days.
-They have to be monitored by a district surveillance officer.
+At the time of discharge, the patient shall be advised to quarantine himself at home and self-monitor health for further seven days.
+The district surveillance officer (DSO) shall follow up these persons at their homes for their health status.
+They shall be followed up by the tele-monitoring team in the community and by using the quarantine app.

-At home, quarantine RT-PCR test is to be repeated at the 6th day of home quarantine.
-If negative, he/she can be released from home quarantine
+In home quarantine, RT-PCR is repeated on the sixth day of home quarantine, if negative, patients can be released from home quarantine.
+All patients advised home quarantine after discharge need to watch for onset of any new symptoms like fever, cough, breathlessness, chest pain, weakness, etc. If any of these are found, they are immediately advised to consult the doctor/physician.

 Check out DH's latest videos